victorviro/ner/README.md

 # Train a NER model

 ## Description
 In this repository, we train a **Name Entity Recognition (NER)** model with new entities in a corpus of sentences from restaurant reviews.
+We use the python library [spaCy](https://spacy.io/).
+A description of the NER task, and a summary of different approaches to train sequence labeling tasks, is available [here](https://nbviewer.jupyter.org/github/victorviro/Deep_learning_python/blob/master/Deep_learning_methods_for_sequence_labeling_NLP.ipynb).
+A video explaining how the NER system from spaCy works, is available [here](https://youtu.be/sqDHBH9IjRU).

 ## Steps
 - First, we prepare the data in the proper format to train the NER model in spaCy (by matching the search terms of the new entities in the texts of the reviews).